 There are about 12,000 species of ferns worldwide, but only about 100 occur in northeastern and central North America.
 About 60 fern species are present in the Adirondack Mountains.
-The most common ferns encountered along the trails in our region include Spinulose Woodfern, Bracken, Sensitive Fern, Cinnamon Fern, Royal Fern, Interrupted Fern, Eastern Hay-scented Fern, New York Fern, Maidenhair Fern, and Common Lady Fern.
+The most common ferns encountered along the trails in our region include Spinulose Wood Fern, Eastern Bracken Fern, Sensitive Fern, Cinnamon Fern, Royal Fern, Interrupted Fern, Hay-scented Fern, New York Fern, Maidenhair Fern, and Northern Lady Fern.

 Michael Kudish.
 Adirondack Upland Flora: An Ecological Perspective (Saranac, New York: The Chauncy Press, 1992).

 Anne McGrath.
 Wildflowers of the Adirondacks (EarthWords, 2000).

 Doug Ladd.
 North Woods Wildflowers (Falcon Publishing , Inc, 2001).

 William K. Chapman and Alan E. Bessette.
 Trees and Shrubs of the Adirondacks.
 A Field Guide (North Country Books, 1990).